platformatic/undici-slicer-interceptor/README.md

 - Cache tag expressions are compiled using the FGH library
 - Each route must include both the origin (host:port) and path
 - The origin is matched against the request's host header, origin URL, or hostname/port
+- You can optionally include the protocol (http:// or https://) in route definitions for clarity

 ## License